Degree difference: A simple measure to characterize structural heterogeneity in complex networks: Introduction

 \section{Introduction}

 Since the dawn of network science \cite{Moreno1934,Moreno1943, Newman1928}, scientists have tried to capture the structure and dynamics of networks by measures that are simple to understand and easy to evaluate (see e.g. \cite{Boccaletti2006,Newman2006, Caldarelli2007}).
 Early studies on the structure of complex networks focused primarily on the global topology of these discrete objects \cite{Watts1998,Barabasi1999,Albert2002}.
 Global measures necessarily take some kind of average, and therefore, such measures do not capture much of the individual variability and heterogeneity in networks.
 To avoid this, it is important to investigate local measures and their distributions in complex networks.
-In spite of this growing interest in the network science community to investigate the local geometry of complex networks (see e.g. \cite{Bauer2012,Jost2014,Sandhu2015, Sreejith2016,Samal2018}), local structural properties of networks are still underappreciated.
+Local measures are in particular of substantial interest for analyzing massive networks, where global measures are either impractical to compute or fail to provide the desired information about network components.
+It is thus natural to witness growing interest among the network science community to investigate the local geometry of complex networks (see e.g. \cite{Bauer2012,Jost2014,Sandhu2015,Sreejith2016,Samal2018}).
 Local clustering coefficient \cite{Watts1998}, generalized degree, local assortativity \cite{Piraveenan2008}, Ollivier-Ricci curvature \cite{Jost2014,Sandhu2015,Samal2018,Ni2019} and Forman-Ricci curvature \cite{Sreejith2016,Samal2018} are some of the notable measures characterizing the local structural properties of complex networks.